 The Quiet War on Bitterness: Why Modern Food Fears Flavor

-And yet today, bitterness is vanishing.
+And sadly today, bitterness is vanishing.

 Bitterness as Ancestral Compass

-To taste bitterness was to stand at the threshold between nourishment and danger.
+It used to be to taste bitterness was to stand at the threshold between nourishment and danger.

 The Agricultural Softening of Taste

-With each generation of cultivation, bitterness thinned.
+With each generation of our cultivation process, bitterness thinned more and more.

 It was the tax we paid for abundance.